Grow your tree of requirements :: ScrumDesk – scrum project management tool

 Is your tree well balanced?
 Maybe some features are less important, or they simply miss fundamental functionality.

-What you see observing your tree?
+What do you see observing your tree?